ismailakinkunmi/portfolio-site/README.md

 ### Getting Started

-1. copy the Url from my github account
+1. copy the Url from my github account or below
 2. clone the below url to your local machine
 3. git@github.com:ismailakinkunmi/portfolio-site.git